valflrt/leJardinier/README.md

 ### Starting

-Finally, to start the code, run:
+Finally, to start the code, you can choose to run one of the commands below:

--   `npm start`: normal start
+-   `npm start`: for normal start
--   `npm run dev`: development start (with nodemon: restarting when code changes)
+-   `npm run dev`: for development start (with nodemon: restarting when code changes)

 You can also use `npm run lint` to lint the code in `src/`: